 Payment for Relationship Therapy

 When submitting to insurance, the procedure code defines who is being seen in therapy.
 The diagnostic code tells the insurance company what mental illness the patient is being treated for and then it is decided whether the treatment is “medically necessary.”
-When using the family or conjoint therapy counseling code for insurance, one partner is identified as the one with a mental disorder and the other partner is a “collateral” person who is present in the session, but is not the subject of treatment (sometimes a supportive other or family member).
+When using the family or conjoint therapy counseling code for insurance, one partner is identified as the one with a mental disorder and the other partner is an ancillary person who is present in the session, but is not the subject of treatment (sometimes a supportive other or family member).

 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak?

 Not at all.
 People who ask for help know when they need it and have the ability to reach out.
 Everyone needs help now and then.
 You already have some strengths that you’ve used before, that for whatever reason isn’t working right now.
 Perhaps this problem feels overwhelming and is making it difficult to access your past strengths.
 In our work together, I’ll help you identify what those strengths are and how to implement them again in what is happening now.